 A lot of love later, he was the perfect companion for me.
 I just didn’t know it at first.

 The first time I met Otis, he clawed me through the lower lip.
 While I was sleeping.
 My son had rescued him from a friend’s farm because he was terrorizing the other kittens.
-He had been tossed from the window of a passing truck at about 6 months old, and may have perhaps been born to a feral cat one late Wisconsin fall.
+He had been tossed from the window of a passing truck, and may have perhaps been born to a feral cat.
 All we really know is that he absolutely loves anything dairy, and can smell it from the other side of the house.
 We think he was born in a barn.

 He was brought to the vet by my adult son, and was treated for his medical issues before settling in to living with another cat, my son, and his partner.
 The cats had to be separated because Otis was just too rambunctious and annoyed the other cat.
 Poor Otis.

 My son then moved to live with his grandparents in the country, and Otis became a cat that sometimes lived outdoors.
 He would disappear for days at a time and constantly meowed at the door to be let out, if he had been brought inside.
 He seemed to be very unhappy living indoors.
 That would change when he came to live with me.

 At some point, my son returned to live with me and Otis came with him.
 This 14 pound black cat hissed and growled for the entire 15 hour car ride from Wisconsin to Colorado.
 For months afterward, I could not make eye contact with him, touch him, or even speak to him.
 He would Freak out.
 He was mean.
 He would lash out and swipe with razor sharp claws for no reason.
 He terrorized my older cat, who spent a lot of time on the counters to get away from him.